JW-1211/G03Final/README.md

   <img src="https://raw.githubusercontent.com/JW-1211/G03Final/main/images/Compass.png" alt="Compass Logo" width="60%" />
 </p>

-This application helps you to improve both grammar and vocabulary through careful reading and in-depth analysis of a short story called 'The Lost Compass'.
-Below is the complete text of the story.
+This application aims to improve the overall English proficiency of middle school students, through reading and analysis of a short story called 'The Lost Compass'.
+Below is the complete text of the story:

 ```
 Emma found an old compass in her attic one rainy afternoon.
 It wasn’t just any compass—it pointed to one’s greatest desire rather than magnetic north.
 Emma, driven by curiosity, followed the compass’s lead, which took her on a journey through her city like never before.